 However, many people won’t just hand over their email to you usually need to offer something in return, whether it be a coupon or an e-book or something else of value.
 The fun part about email marketing is you get to test different offers to see which one has the best conversion rate.

-Everything in marketing is about testing.
+Everything with inbound marketing is about testing.
 Another great place to put an opt-in is on your sidebar and at the end of posts.

 Write Your Emails & Autoresponders